Love Live! Hasunosora Girls' High School Idol Club: Media

 Singles and albums have been produced for each of the four units as well as the School Idol Club as a whole.
 Cerise Bouquet ("Reflection in the mirror") and Dollchestra's ("Sparkly Spot") debut singles were jointly released on April 26, 2023, while Mira-Cra Park's first ("Identity") came on November 29; following their addition to the club, Edel Note's first single "Retrofuture" was released on May 21, 2025.
 The project's music is published by Lantis.

 a manga series by Tsumumi, began serialization in Ultra Jump on November 17, 2023.
 Ten Tanaka, who is involved with writing the story for the game, also wrote the plot for the manga.
 Yonkoma comics in the game were compiled into a physical manga titled Link!
 Life!
 Love Live! and released August 1, 2024.

 A 3DCG anime film was announced on June 8, 2025.
 Titled Love Live!
-Hasunosora Girls' High School Idol Club Bloom Garden Party, the film is set to open in Japanese theaters in Q2 2026.
+Hasunosora Girls' High School Idol Club Bloom Garden Party, the film is produced and planned by Sunrise, animated by Sublimation and directed by Gō Kurosaki, with the screenplay by Fumiaki Maruto, Haruko Iizuka designing the characters, and Yoshiaki Fujisawa composing the music.
+It opened in Japanese theaters on May 8, 2026 with the Blu-ray by Emotion being available for purchase at cinemas on the same day.

+An anime television series was announced on March 31, 2026.
+It is set to premiere in January 2027.